vldeleo/AcademicWebsite/content/home/about.md

 # Biography

+Victoria DeLeo is a Postdoc in the Buerkle lab at the University of Wyoming through the Modelscape project.
+She is currently working on competing sparse models on simulated data and applying modeling methods to understanding genetic and phenotypic diversity in plants.

-Victoria DeLeo is a PhD student in the Plant Biology program at Penn State University.
-Her research in the Lasky lab examines patterns of adaptation and geneflow in tropical dry forest trees.
-Her other projects look at phenology and phenotypic change in Arabidopsis across its native range.
+She received her PhD from Penn State University.
+She studies patterns of adaptation and geneflow in tropical dry forest trees as well as phenology and phenotypic change in Arabidopsis across its native range.